 - Assassin's Creed: Odyssey depicts the trope namer cities themselves at a historical period when their differences are starkest: The Peloponnesian War

-- Grand Theft Auto: San Andreas compares Los Santos with San Fierro.
+- Grand Theft Auto: San Andreas compares Los Santos (Sparta) with San Fierro (Athens).
 Los Santos is a gang-ridden city filled with Urban Segregation with limited social opportunities and advancement, while San Fierro has less of a gang-presence, is much more developed and sophisticated and is the city where the hero achieves some kind of social mobility (legal and illegal), while also interacting with a real Melting Pot and weird bunch of Ragtag Bunch of Misfits.

 - The Elder Scrolls